LorryGailius/WebpageMaker/README.md

 # __Web page maker__
-This program allows you to create a custom timline website
+This program allows you to create a custom timeline website
 ## __How to use__
 When launching this application, provide a data file name as a parameter:
 ```powershell